We keep working on our new website. In the meantime, you can reach us at email@example.com (in either Dutch or English)

 - In class any Saturday, 9-11:30am, Woodbine Middle School, 2900 Don Mills Rd

 - Needed: OHIP card and OEN (Ontario Education Number); Costs: $20.

 The Halton District School Board remains interested in offering Dutch language classes, if suitable teachers can be found.

 For more information and registration, please contact: Ms. Dorothy Whiteley, Program Administrator, International Languages (Elementary) Program, Gary Allan High School (Adult, Alternative & Community Education) - New Street Education Centre Halton District School Board - www.garyallan.ca - Phone: 905-632-2944, ext.
 148; Fax: 905-637-5390; Email: email@example.com.

 To those with an interest in Dutch language instruction for adults:

-As we aimed to accommodate the children's Dutch language classes first we initiated classes in collaboration with the Toronto District School Board.
-We would still like to pursue lessons for adults who showed an interest in learning Dutch.
+As we aimed to accommodate the children's Dutch language classes first we initiated classes in collaboration with the Toronto District School Board – which are still going strong.

 Option 1: UofT Continuing Education